To see more coming events, please click on the EVENTS CALENDAR in the left hand column. You can also add your working bees and events there. .......

 The history will be available free from our website as an eBook.
 However, you can also purchase your own hard copy for $50 (232 pages in full colour).
 Please click on the arrow below to see more information about the book and how to order a copy.

-The SOWN history book will be launched at an event in March 2019 - details to be advised.
+The SOWN history book will be launched on the afternoon of Sunday, 24 March 2019 at the Old Newmarket Bowls Club.
+Old and new members are invited - further details to be advised.

 SOWN Nursery Stocktake - 28 November 2018